aussiekom/Data-Science-Basics/README.md

 **How to Use:**

-📖 *Medium Articles:* Visit the provided [Medium](https://medium.com/@aussiekom) to explore the theoretical foundations of data science concepts.
+📖 *Medium Articles:* Visit [Medium](https://medium.com/@aussiekom) page to explore the theoretical foundations of data science concepts.

 🖥️ *Code Implementation:* Find the corresponding code in this repository to apply what you've learned.
 Each folder is dedicated to a specific topic, making it easy to navigate.